Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Computing the moments

 \end{remark}

-\begin{remark} Although the constants $C(H)$ in \autoref{theorem:point-counting-computation} depend on $\mathscr F$ and $H$ as stated, they can in fact be chosen to be functions of $\nu$, the rank $2r$ of $\mathscr F$ and the degree $f+1$ of $Z$, and the genus $g$ of $C$, as we next explain.
+\begin{remark} Although the constants $C(H, \mathscr F)$ in \autoref{theorem:point-counting-computation} depend on $\mathscr F$ and $H$ as stated, they can in fact be chosen to be functions of $\nu$, the rank $2r$ of $\mathscr F$ and the degree $f+1$ of $Z$, and the genus $g$ of $C$, as we next explain.

 One way to see this is via comparison to the complex numbers.
 Then, over the complex numbers, the constants only depend on the topological type of the finite covering space associated to $\mathscr F$ over $U$.
 There are only finitely many such topological types once we fix $r, \nu$, and $f$, since the number of these types is bounded by the number of homomorphisms $\pi_1(\Sigma_{g,f+1}) \to \asp_{2r}(\mathbb Z/\nu \mathbb Z)$, of which there are only finitely many.
-Hence, the relevant constants $C(H)$ can be taken to only depend on $r, \nu, f,g$, and $H$. \end{remark}
+Hence, the relevant constants $C(H, \mathscr F)$ can be taken to only depend on $r, \nu, f,g$, and $H$. \end{remark}

 \begin{remark} Suppose the stable cohomology groups of spaces appearing in the proof of \autoref{theorem:point-counting-computation}, which are not in the top degree, vanish.
-Then, via the Grothendieck-Lefschetz trace formula, one could deduce that the constants $C(H)$ actually vanish.
-This would imply our main results, such as \autoref{theorem:main-finite-field}, hold on the nose for fixed, sufficiently large, $q$, without the need for taking a large $q$ limit. \end{remark}
+Then, via the Grothendieck-Lefschetz trace formula, one could deduce that the constants $C(H, \mathscr F)$ actually vanish.
+This would imply some of our main results, such as \autoref{theorem:main-moments}, hold on the nose for fixed, sufficiently large $q$, depending on $H$, without the need for taking a large $q$ limit. \end{remark}